Protecting your savings

 The banking landscape is changing regularly – smaller firms are merging with larger competitors in a bid to stay afloat during tough financial times.
-The past few years have seen the likes of Lloyds TSB take over HBOS, Santander buy Abbey, Bradford & Bingley and Alliance & Leicester and The Co-operative Bank merge with Britannia.
+The past few years have seen Lloyds take over HBOS, The Co-operative Bank merge with Britannia, and Santander buy Abbey, Bradford & Bingley and Alliance & Leicester.

 This affects the FSCS coverage that customers would receive in the event of a crisis.
 Some banks, such as Lloyds and HBOS, have retained their own banking licenses after merging, so you have compensation coverage from both banks.
 However, others have given up their separate banking licenses – meaning that you may now only have one 'dose' of coverage.

-To find out who owns your bank and what FSCS coverage you have in place, see our guide to who owns who in the savings market.
+To find out who owns your bank and what FSCS coverage you have in place, use our tool showing who owns who in the savings market.